Haitian conflict: Ousting of Ariel Henry

-In the next days, US military airlifted its embassy personnel from the country.
-The European Union also evacuated all diplomatic staff from Haiti.

-On 6 March, a police station in Bas-Peu-de-Chose was attacked and burned down by gangs.
-The privately owned Caribbean Port Services (CPS) terminal at the Port international de Port-au-Prince, notable for its key role in providing food and supplies, was also attacked and looted, resulting in port operations being suspended indefinitely.
+On 5 March, United Nations Secretary-General António Guterres stated his desire for "urgent action, particularly in providing financial support for the multinational security support mission".
+Later that day, Henry landed at Luis Muñoz Marín International Airport in Puerto Rico in an attempt to return to Haiti to control the violence.
+On 6 March, a police station in Bas-Peu-de-Chose was attacked and burned down.
+The privately owned Caribbean Port Services terminal at the Port international de Port-au-Prince, notable for its key role in providing food and supplies, was also attacked and looted, resulting in port operations being suspended indefinitely.
+On 8 March, gangs attacked the National Palace and two police stations and burned down the interior ministry.

-On 7 March, the state of emergency in the Ouest Department, including a nightly curfew and bans on protests, was extended from three days to a month (3 April).

-On 8 March, gangs attacked two police stations near the National Palace, as well as the palace itself, and burned down the interior ministry.
 The security perimeter around Toussaint Louverture International Airport was breached by gangs, while gunfire was heard throughout Port-au-Prince.

-On 9 March, gangs attacked and occupied the headquarters of the Institute of Social Welfare in Port-au-Prince, while the government of the Dominican Republic announced plans to evacuate its officials and citizens from Port-au-Prince.
+On 9 March gangs attacked and occupied the headquarters of the Institute of Social Welfare in Port-au-Prince, while the government of the Dominican Republic announced plans to evacuate its officials and citizens from Port-au-Prince.
 A large counteroffensive against the gangs was launched by the Haitian police force in the later hours of the night after three more police stations were attacked and burned down, with reports coming in that multiple Haitian police cars were stolen and are now patrolling the area.

-On 10 March, the United States evacuated its nonessential staff from its embassy in Port-au-Prince via helicopter, while adding additional marine corps to the embassy to defend it.
-The German embassy as well was evacuated by elements of the Dominican Republic Airforce.
+On 10 March the United States evacuated its nonessential staff from its embassy in Port-au-Prince via helicopter, while adding additional Marine Corps troops to the embassy to defend it.
+The European Union also evacuated all diplomatic staff, and the German embassy was evacuated by elements of the Dominican Republic Air Force.
 The Prime Minister of Jamaica announced on 11 March that representatives from eight countries, including France, Canada, and the United States, would meet in Kingston, Jamaica, to discuss the ongoing violence.

 On 11 March, CARICOM launched an emergency meeting to discuss the situation in Haiti.
-Interior Cabinet Secretary Kithure Kindiki of Kenya also announced that its police officers are currently in pre-deployment phase, being ready to deploy to Haiti.
-However, the police force has still not been given a date for when it will deploy, which has caused a lot of international pressure from the United States and multiple meetings between the United States and Kenya over the deployment, with one being held on 11 March between Kenyan President William Ruto and U.S. Secretary of State Antony Blinken.
+Kithure Kindiki of Kenya announced that its police officers were ready to deploy; however, with no deployment date, there was a lot of international pressure from the United States and multiple meetings between the United States and Kenya over the deployment, with one being held on 11 March between Kenyan President William Ruto and U.S. Secretary of State Antony Blinken.
 Toussaint Louverture International Airport was closed.
 Secretary Blinken later announced that the United States would offer another $100 million to the Kenyan mission in Haiti.